pondrejk/dizzer/chap3-vis_challenges-density.md

 - Size: vector tiles are really small, enabling global high resolution maps, fast map loads, and efficient caching

 Mapbox Streets, our global basemap, is entirely made of vector tiles.
 Any map data you upload with Mapbox Studio is converted into vector tiles before styling.

+Yet, with the introduction of client side rendering of vector tiles via GL technologies, the raw geometry data has become useful for a source of information outside of rendering.

 *Vector tiles*
 - encoding -- protobuff